edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 ### When do I start making my monthly loan payments?

-You can view the monthly loan payment as two payment: one to pay off the principal and one to pay the interest on the principal.
+Remember, the monthly loan payment serves two purposes: paying off the principal and paying off the interest.
 Generally, you immediately owe an interest payment on the loan the month following your loan issuance.
 Your principal payment can be deferred until you can afford to start paying off the principal.
 However, this means you will not reduce the principal so you would owe the same interest payment each month.

 For the $10,000 loan example above, you would owe a $63.97 the first month after your loan is issued.
 If you do not pay back any of the principal, you would continue to owe $63.97 each month, or it would be added to the principal, which is called capitalization of interest.